tesscln/cdk-aws-capstone/README.md

-# Welcome to your CDK Python project!
+# Version 2 complete version: need to check Rule outcome/ property IDs etc.

 This is a blank project for CDK development with Python.